Fill your bowl with a rainbow of grains, veggies, protein and greens with these vibrantly vegan Buddha bowl recipes.

-Roasted Turmeric Cauliflower Buddha Bowls by Nourish Everyday
+13. Roasted Turmeric Cauliflower Buddha Bowls

 You’re sure to love the crispy edges and wonderful flavour of the roasted turmeric cauliflower.
-It’s the star of the this Buddha bowl by far (but the rest of it is great too)!
+It’s the star of this Buddha bowl by far (but the rest of it is great too)!

 This recipe comes with a lot of handy tips.
 One of our favourites is to prep the ingredients one evening, pack them into separate containers and then assemble them when you’re ready to eat.

-Baked Falafel Buddha Bowl by The Healthful Ideas
+15. Baked Falafel Buddha Bowl

-This Buddha bowl is almost too beautiful to eat (and the key word there is ‘almost’ as we definitely want to eat it)!
+This Buddha bowl is almost too beautiful to eat (and the keyword there is ‘almost’ as we definitely want to eat it)!
 The vegan falafel balances out the light flavours of the greens incredibly well.

-Dragon Bowls by Choosing Chia
+16. Dragon Bowls

 A recipe with a name like ‘Dragon Bowls’ needs to be impressive, and these delightful dishes do not disappoint!
 It looks incredible and gives you 100% of your daily Vitamin B12.

-Korean BBQ Chickpea Bento Bowls by Yummy Mummy Kitchen
+17. Korean BBQ Chickpea Bento Bowls

 For a Korean take on the one-bowl trend, try this one, made with BBQ chickpeas, fresh vegetables and rice.
 To make the recipe vegan, be sure to swap out the honey for coconut sugar.

-Vegan Buddha Bowl with Crispy Tofu by Loving It Vegan
+18. Vegan Buddha Bowl with Crispy Tofu

 The crispy tofu in this recipe brings a meat-like element to your Buddha bowl.
 It’s great if you’re craving a heartier meal without the fuss of too much cooking time.

-Vegan Buddha Bowl with Cumin-Roasted Chickpeas by Lazy Cat Kitchen
+19. Vegan Buddha Bowl with Cumin-Roasted Chickpeas

 This recipe can be adapted and changed day-to-day as you buy new ingredients and feel the need to experiment.
 It’s a quick and healthy lunch idea that doesn’t get old and evolves with your tastes.

-Protein Buddha Bowl by So Vegan
+20. Protein Buddha Bowl

 The quinoa, black beans and tofu in this recipe are all full of protein.
-If you like a hint of spice, keep the chili powder in or, if you don’t, swap it out for something subtler.
+If you like a hint of spice, keep the chilli powder in or, if you don’t, swap it out for something subtler.

-Sweet Potato Vegan Buddha Bowl Recipe by Fit Foodie Finds
+21. Sweet Potato Vegan Buddha Bowl

 If you like tahini, you’ll love this one.
 It’s a mixture of sweet potato, garlicky kale, quinoa and tahini.
-It’s ready in under and hour and is a good idea for a meal-prep lunch.
+It’s ready in under an hour and is a good idea for a meal-prep lunch.

-Easy Vegan Buddha Bowl by Kim’s Cravings
+22. Easy Buddha Bowl

 If you’re after simplicity, this one is easy to make and still stacks up in the flavour department.
-You can throw in your favourite vegetables and health foods – whatever is lying around in your kitchen!
+You can throw in your favourite vegetables and healthy foods – whatever is lying around in your kitchen!